Nedim Bajrami: Sassuolo

-Following Sassuolo’s relegation to Serie B at the end of the 2023–24 season, transfer speculation surrounded Bajrami.
-Reports in August 2024 linked him with a move to Scottish club Rangers for a fee of around €4 million.
-However, Italian outlets also suggested that Sassuolo were considering keeping him to play a key role in their bid to return to Serie A.
+Following Sassuolo's relegation to Serie B at the end of the 2023–24 season, transfer speculation surrounded Bajrami.
+Reports in August 2024 linked him with a move to Scottish club Rangers for a reported fee of around €4 million.
+However, Italian outlets also reported that Sassuolo were considering keeping him to play a role in their bid to return to Serie A.